AREA OF PRACTICE

 White Collar Defense & Government Investigations

-E. Patrick Gilman is an associate in Brown Rudnick's White Collar Defense & Government Investigations Group.
+E. Patrick Gilman is an Associate in the Firm's White Collar Defense & Government Investigations Practice Group.
 Patrick is a former federal prosecutor in the United States Army and a seasoned trial lawyer with extensive experience before both federal and state trial and appellate courts.
-Patrick represents corporate and individual clients on all aspects of complex civil and criminal matters, corporate governance including internal investigations, Foreign Corrupt Practices Act (FCPA), Anti-Bribery, Anti-Corruption Due Diligence Investigations, Office of Foreign Assets Control (OFAC) Sanctions programs, developing and implementing corporate compliance programs, and representing companies and CEOs before both the Department of Justice (DoJ) and Securities and Exchange Commission (SEC).
+Patrick represents corporate and individual clients on all aspects of complex civil and criminal matters, corporate governance including internal investigations, Foreign Corrupt Practices Act (FCPA), Anti-Bribery, Anti-Corruption Due Diligence Investigations, Office of Foreign Assets Control (OFAC) Sanctions programs, developing and implementing corporate compliance programs, and representing companies and CEOs before both the Department of Justice (DOJ) and Securities and Exchange Commission (SEC).

 Advising, drafting and implementing OFAC and anti-money laundering compliance and screening programs.

 Providing OFAC advice and opinions to various clients, including the CEO of an international finance company, an international insurance conglomerate, and members of the board of directors of multiple public and private international manufacturing companies.

 Led a legal team responsible for advising law enforcement agents and analysts within the Departments of Defense, State, Justice, and the Intelligence community on U.S. and international law — including cyber intelligence, disruption of finance networks, investigation of financial crimes and prosecution of international terrorists.
 This resulted in international and national seizures in the millions of dollars.

 Representing CEO of U.S. issuer in DOJ FCPA probe involving bribery and improper payments to foreign officials.

 Counsel to Fortune 500 company on anti-corruption compliance, pre and post-acquisition anti-corruption due diligence and regulatory defense matters.